jalexisg/SET08103/labs/lab02/README.md

 `.github/workflows/main.yml`

-Replace the default text with the following
+Replace the default text with the following (Note that the java version should match that specified in your pom.xml file)

 ```yml
 name: A workflow for my Hello World App